 No history of use: The only voting methods that are used to elect a single winner office for any governmental position at any level anywhere in the world:

 plurality voting: vote for one, and the top finisher wins;

 forms of runoff elections: after a plurality vote in the first round, hold a second round between the top two finishers under certain conditions like no candidate earning more than half the first round vote); and

-forms of RCV -- with variations involving what share of the vote is necessary to win without further RCV tallies and how many candidates advance to the next tally after the first count (and a single case of the points-based Borda count, with two seats reserved for ethnic minorities in Slovenia that were uncontested in 2014).
+forms of ranked choice voting: nearly always in the classic form of "sequential elimination of the last-place candidate", but with variations involving what share of the vote is necessary to win and how many candidates advance to the next tally after the first count (along with a single case of the points-based Borda count, with two seats reserved for ethnic minorities in Slovenia that were uncontested in 2014).